yousefalatari/ma1sd/docs/features/authentication.md

 ```

 Steps of user authentication using a 3PID:
-1. The intercepted login request is directly sent to mxisd instead of the Homeserver.
+1. The intercepted login request is directly sent to ma1sd instead of the Homeserver.
 2. Identity stores are queried for a matching user identity in order to modify the request to use the user name.
 3. The Homeserver, from which the request was intercepted, is queried using the request at previous step.
    Its address is resolved using the DNS Overwrite feature to reach its internal address on a non-encrypted port.